Annosz/StardewValleyModdingGuide/README.md

 For example: when I found the original [Seasonal Buildings and flowers](https://www.nexusmods.com/stardewvalley/mods/891) mod, I saw a bunch of instructions on how to install it (and it's not even a real XNB mod, it already has some SMAPI support!).
 But in the comments, I foun the link to the [Content Patcher version](https://www.nexusmods.com/stardewvalley/mods/3691), and when I used that it was enough to only download the .zip and extract it to the *Mods* folder as with every other mod.
 Of course in this guide I always write the CP links, not the XNB ones, but if you want to install mods on your own, watch out for this.

 ## Mod Update Menu
+The [Mod Update Menu](https://www.nexusmods.com/stardewvalley/mods/2536) extends the Main Menu of the game with an extra window where you can find informations about your mods.
+It warns you if any of them has available updates (or if your SMAPI is not up-to-date), which is very useful - this way you can prevent errors caused by incompatible versions.
+It even shows the download link, so you can instantly go to the Nexus and download the new version.

+The only problem is that it only knows Nexus mods.
+This means you should always download your mods from here - but there are always some mods you find on the forums (for example Content Patcher replacements) which show up as errors.
+Apart from this, they only mean a minor inconvinience: they will simply be left out of version checkings, and have a very annoying red color in the menu.

 # Installing the mods